 Parking and facilities at Lilydale Lake

-Open all year with free entry the lake offers adequate parking of John and Hardy street in front of the park entrance.
-There is Lilydale lake community room which is perfect to host meetings or events.
-Again this is a great location to bring the family with playgrounds for the kids, open grounds, designated dog off-lead areas, BBQ facilities, sculptures, and water activities.
-There are scattered fishing jetties which makes it a great spot to bring the kids for a fish.
+Open all year, the lake offers free entry and adequate parking on John and Hardy streets, located in front of the park entrance.
+There is the Lilydale Lake community room, which is perfect for hosting meetings or events.
+Again, this is a great location to bring the family, with playgrounds for the kids, open grounds, designated off-lead areas for dogs, BBQ facilities, sculptures, and water activities.
+There are scattered fishing jetties, making it a great spot to bring the kids for a fishing experience.

 Lilydale Lake Map Chart

 Thank you for visiting the Lilydale Lake Fishing Guide.
-If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at enquiries@fishingmad.com.au with specific details in the email.
+If you believe this location guide is missing key information or requires corrections, please let us know by emailing our team at [email protected] with specific details in the email.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you